 I love the Dell XPS 13.
-For me the light weight and small size make it ideal for travel.
-I am able to pop it into my handbag and take off.
+For me, the light weight and small size make it ideal for travel.
+I can pop it into my handbag and take off.
 It’s pretty enough to qualify as an accessory (and the platinum color goes with everything).
 And I’m only partially kidding when I say this…

 What do I love about the Dell XPS 13?
 Everything.

-The initial presentation was heart stopping and included a special graphic with my name in the header.
+The initial presentation was heart stopping and included a unique graphic with my name in the header.
 Nice touch, that.
-The packaging felt luxurious and the computer itself sat inside, placidly shining, sure of its beauty and sleek sexiness.
-Opening it provided a moment of humor, since it came with some DVD’s that one cannot insert anywhere (it has no DVD drive) and it took me a few moments and a phone call to work that out.
+The packaging felt luxurious, and the computer itself sat inside, placidly shining, sure of its beauty and sleek sexiness.
+Opening it provided a moment of humor since it came with some DVD’s that one cannot insert anywhere (it has no DVD drive) and it took me a few moments and a phone call to work that out.
 What can I say?
 I’m conditioned to see DVD’s in packaging and make certain assumptions.

 Booted it up and within moments I was back in the Windows saddle and happily installing programs, tweeting and updating my social profiles.
-Generally behaving as I usually do while working.
-I typically have 1001 tabs open in any given moment because I follow the online breadcrumbs I uncover in search.
-Using the Dell XPS 13 with 1001 tabs open (ok, perhaps not quite that many) seems to work well and I have no complaints about the speed with which the windows open.
+Behaving as I usually do while working.
+I typically have 1001 tabs open at any given moment because I follow the online breadcrumbs I uncover in a search.
+Using the Dell XPS 13 with 1001 tabs open (ok, perhaps not quite that many) seems to work well, and I have no complaints about the speed with which the windows open.

 - Carbon fiber base: the carbon fiber’s high strength-to-weight ratio makes the XPS 13 remarkably light

 - Keeps its cool: the carbon fiber base feels cooler, so you do, too

 - Available with second generation Intel ® Core i7™ processors

 - Battery lives up to eight hours and 53 minutes